SPICYJO/spicyjo.github.io/_posts/aws/2022-04-04-aws-solutions-architect-associate-exam.md

 - Benefits after passing the exam

 ## My Background & My Study Period
-I have been working as a software engineer in South Korea.
+**I have been working as a software engineer** in South Korea.
 In my company, we have our own solutions and data centers so I don't use AWS for my work.
 But still, I found that my experience at work helped me a lot while studying for the exam.
 Because most software engineers face the common issues (high availability, database, tight coupling etc), and we have common solutions for those issues (L4 loadbalancer, MySQL, Kafka etc).
-And what AWS provides are also the solutions for those common issues (Elastic Load Balancer, Amazon RDS, SQS).
+And **what AWS provides are also the solutions for those common issues** (Elastic Load Balancer, Amazon RDS, SQS).
 In that sense, my work experience helped me a lot.

-After my work hour, I sometimes work on my side project on AWS as my hobby.
-And my experience on AWS is about 1 year for now.
-I was the AWS services but I did not have a firm understanding of AWS system.
+In my free time, I sometimes work on my side project on AWS as my hobby.
+My experience with AWS is about 1 year for now.
+I was using the AWS services but I did not have a firm understanding of AWS system.
 Most of time I had to go through a lot of trial-and-error which were pretty time-consuming for my side project.
-So I decided to take the exam so that I can have more understanding of AWS system and preparing for the exam actually helped a lot for me (especially, I have learned a lot about IAM and VPC).
+So **I decided to take the exam so that I can have a firm understanding of AWS system** and preparing for the exam actually helped a lot for me (especially, I have learned a lot about IAM and VPC).
 For me, spending some money for exam registration acted as a booster and that made me study harder than I would if I didn't register the exam.

 I planned my study plan to be 2~3 weeks.
 I have to work on weekdays so I used my evening time to study.
 I used AWS skill builder course, Youtube videos, and AWS documentations as my study material.
 In the day before the exam day, I went through the questions from exam dumps.
 When I met unfamiliar topic while studying, I tried to understand the topic by reading documentations or watching related youtube video.